UKPLab/mdswriter/README.md

 * Deploy the war file from `target/` to your application server.
 * Open http://localhost:8080/mdswriter (or accordingly) and try to log in using admin1:admin2.
 * Test if everything works and then import your own data into the schema.

+## Extensibility

+Adapting MDS<i>Writer</i> to a new task works best if you first follow the installation guide and get the basic system to work.
+For developing your application, it is best to use a J2EE-ready IDE, such as Eclipse or IntelliJ.
+Then work in your application's needs:
+* Define the annotation steps you want to provide.
+For each step, add a corresponding JSP file with the user interface to the `webapp` folder.
+You can of course reuse the existing user interfaces which might save you quite some development time.
+All JSP files refer to the common `_header`, `_title`, and `_footer` templates to ensure a similar appearance and menu.
+For the corresponding guidelines, you may want to add a help file to the `webapp/help` folder.
+If you care about internationalization, put all your strings into the property files at `resources/i18n/`.
+* The core link between user interface (JSP) and server is our WebSocket communication protocol.
+The Java class `de.tudarmstadt.aiphes.mdswriter.Message` contains an overview of all predefined messages.
+Change the messages according to your needs and implement or reuse the corresponding business logic in `de.tudarmstadt.aiphes.mdswriter.MDSWriterEndpoint` and its child and helper classes.
+Most likely, you will require authentication and storing user-system interaction data which MDS<i>Writer</i> provides you without further adaptation.
+In case of a cross-document annotation task, you can also reuse the classes in the `de.tudarmstadt.aiphes.mdswriter.doc` package.
+* If necessary, make sure that you also update the database schema for your particular task.